raj23manj/springBoot/jokesapp/README.md

          * It implements the BlockingQueue interface
          *
          * 	- unbounded concurrent queue
-         * 	- it uses the same ordering rules as the java.util.PriorityQueue class -> have to implement the C0mparable interface
+         * 	- it uses the same ordering rules as the java.util.PriorityQueue class -> have to implement the Comparable interface
          * 			The comparable interface will determine what will the order in the queue
          *
          * 			The priority can be the same compare() == 0 case